Interview by Heather Sparks

 You’ve hit upon a question that is very much at the heart of Forest 404 here, but without spoiling things I can’t say much about why!
 But it’s been great delving into unthinkable futures for this drama.

 I work at one of the best places imaginable for asking big questions about where human beings merge with technology, a place called Pervasive Media Studio at Watershed in Bristol.
 I very often do my scriptwriting there.
-At other desks around the studio there’ll be artists working with music boxes to spark memories in people with different kinds of dementia, or there’ll be someone making an app that tries to make tipping in bars and restaurants easier and fairer, and yes, there are academic researchers asking hefty questions about what the future of human/tech interaction might be.
+At other desks around the studio there’ll be artists working with music boxes to spark memories in people with different kinds of dementia, or there’ll be someone making an app that tries to make tipping in bars and restaurants easier and fairer.
+Yes, academic researchers are asking hefty questions about what the future of human/tech interaction might be.

 My own take is that we’ve been collaborating with technology since we started banging the rocks together – whether it was originally to make fire or to make music, maybe we’ll never know – but tech has always been with us, throughout recorded history, and way before.
 We’ve always had that love/hate relationship.
 There’s the Egyptian story about the origin of the written word, where a king is against the idea in principle because “Men will no longer need to remember.”
 Sounds familiar, eh.